hyeon9/Splice-decoder/README.md

       cd ./Splice-decoder && bash install.sh ${appropriate.yml}

 * To perform a test run, you can use the provided toy_data
-* To to this you should build a toy configuration file through an interactive way [You can find more details here](#guide-for-making-config-file):
+* To to this you should build a toy configuration file through an interactive way [You can find more details here](#guide-for-making-config-file)

       cd code/
       bash Make_config.sh toy